"

 Sharing Links

-• When sharing a link with another person(s), it is imperative that the link is shared correctly the first time.
+• When sharing a link with another person(s), the link must be shared correctly the first time.

 • Ensure that you have the permissions set correctly so that the person receiving the link can open.
 There is nothing more time consuming, and irritating than the inability to view a link that you have been shared.